 The kind of lifestyle that we are following these days does not give us time to think and untangle our emotions – anger, anxiety, happiness, fear, and joy – from our mind and body.
 This is when yoga can help you.
 With ever increasing awareness of yoga benefits it has been discovered that yoga not only integrates mind and body for a better connection with ones soul but it’s also beneficial in other ways.
-Athletes and celebrities are including yoga in their daily regime to look physically fit and radiant as yoga improves balance, physical strength, brings flexibility and endurance.
+Athletes and celebrities are including yoga in their daily regime to look physically fit and radiant as yoga improves balance, physical strength, brings flexibility, spiritual healing and endurance.

 There are 8 main types of yoga.
 Some overlap others to make new types.
 The kind of yoga that you should practice should correspond with your physical capability and personality.
 According to professional yogis, no books or online guidance can match a personal yogi’s coaching.
 So if yoga interests you then you should seek professional guidance.

 Each kind of yoga includes a series of continuous poses for a specific duration of time.
 I have mentioned here the essential kinds of yoga with their specific benefits for spiritual healing.

 This is an easy to learn and beginner friendly type of yoga.
 It is known to bring vitality in life and health.
 It clears and purifies mind, leading to peaceful meditation.
 It is good for people with mobility issues such as physically impairs, beginners and pregnant.